Wyoming Integrated Test Center

 Kawasaki Heavy Industries, Ltd.

-Kawasaki Heavy Industries (KHI) is slated to test their solid sorbent capture technology at the Wyoming Integrated Test Center.
-The State of Wyoming and Japan have been working together since 2016, when Governor Mead and Osamu Tsukamoto, President of JCOAL, signed a Memorandum of Understanding (MOU) committing to cooperation in coal research and development of technologies and coal trade.
+Kawasaki Heavy Industries, Ltd. (KHI) completed construction on their solid sorbent carbon capture technology at the ITC in 2023 and began operations.
+The State of Wyoming and Japan have been working together since 2016, when Governor Mead and Osamu Tsukamoto, President of Japan Carbon Frontier Organization (JCOAL), signed a Memorandum of Understanding committing to cooperation in coal research and development of technologies and coal trade.
 JCOAL operates under the supervision of the Ministry of Economy, Trade and Industry of Japan and is supported by more than 120 member coal-related businesses.
-The organization works to promote overall coal activities, from coal mining to the field of coal utilization, toward a stable energy supply, sustainable economic growth and the reduction of the global environment emissions.

 Gas Technology Institute